wacncontent/CustomizeTool/output/articles/storage/storage-php-how-to-use-queues.md

 * Pass the connection string directly to it.
 * Use **CloudConfigurationManager (CCM)** to check multiple external sources for the connection string:
-	* By default, it comes with support for one external source—environmental variables.
+	* By default, it comes with support for one external sourceâenvironmental variables.
 	* You can add new sources by extending the **ConnectionStringSource** class.

 For the examples outlined here, the connection string will be passed directly.